If you get Housing Benefit that you are not entitled to, it is called an overpayment. Some reasons for an overpayment are:

-We will take a fixed amount from each Housing Benefit payment we make to you, until you have repaid all the money.
-This will happen even if we pay your Housing Benefit direct to your landlord.
+We will take a fixed amount from each Benefit payment we make to you, until you have repaid all the money.
+This will happen even if we pay your Benefit direct to your landlord.
 You will need to pay your landlord the amount due to them to cover the full rent during this time.

 If you are struggling to pay your rent while we recover the overpayment, we might be able to reduce the amount we take each week so you pay the overpayment back over a longer period.
 To ask us to look at reducing the weekly amount, fill in the financial statement.
 You will need to know all of your income and outgoings.